masonforest/www.masonforest.com/_posts/2018-03-15-why-im-building-ellipticoin.markdown

 it as part of their identity.
 (Paul Graham wrote a great piece about [keeping your identity small](http://www.paulgraham.com/identity.html).)
 I worry that this attachment will lead people to resist change.
 Granted, some things need to to stay constant.
-Just like Bitcoin, there will only ever be 21 million Elipticoins.
+Just like Bitcoin, there will only ever be 21 million Ellipticoins.
 But, like with all software, adaptability is paramount.
 It’s better to build software that is adaptable than to try to build something that’s perfect from the start.

 Time is also a factor.
 I’d much rather spend my time blogging about how Elitpicoin works than setting up a LaTeX editor and figuring out how to center my name of the cover page.
-I’ve written a brief overview of how the system will work [here](https://github.com/elipticoin/elipticoin-blacksmith-node/wiki/The-Elipticoin-Protocol-Overview) and I plan to write more as Elipticoin develops.
+I’ve written a brief overview of how the system will work [here](https://github.com/ellipticoin/ellipticoin-blacksmith-node/wiki/The-Ellipticoin-Protocol-Overview) and I plan to write more as Ellipticoin develops.

 As far as raising money goes: when building the networks that will control the